roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

             ```

-You can monitor the GPU usage of each application or node in the [ARMS console](https://arms-intl.console.aliyun.com/).
+You canmonitor the GPU usage of each application or node in the [ARMS console](https://arms-intl.console.aliyun.com/).

--   GPU APP: You can view the size and percentage of memory used by each application.
+-   GPU APP: You can view the amount and percentage of GPU memory used by each application.

     ![GPU App](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7935359951/p101827.png)